How to Transform the area under a utility sink in a laundry room into a pretty hidden storage place.

 6. Sew along the pinned edges to create a finished edge/hem.

-8. Pin or glue one side of Velcro to the back side of the top pleated edge.
+1. To attach the skirt to the sink, pin and sew one side of Velcro to the back side of the pinned top pleated edge.
 If using sticky back Velcro – I would add more glue or sew it just to make sure the Velcro stays attached.

 Line up both sides of the Velcro and run your hand over it so that the skirt attaches.

-No Sew Directions: How To Make Sink or Table Skirt
+How To Make Sink or Skirt – No Sew

 Follow the steps above, but where it calls for sewing, place a line of fabric glue or fusible adhesive.